 Home exchanging is cheap

-This means that for about 100 dollars yearly fee (this is the ballpark of what we pay with our provider) you have access to free accommodation for the whole family anywhere in the world, for the whole year.
+This means that for about 100 dollars yearly fee max (this is the ballpark of what we pay with one of provider) you have access to free accommodation for the whole family anywhere in the world, for the whole year.

-There is no limit to how many exchanges you can do and how long a stay is: all is agreed on a case by case basis between you and your potential home exchanger and no swap happens until both of you agree on time, duration and any additional detail you might decide (car exchange, pet care if any etc).
+There is no limit to how many exchanges you can do and how long a stay is: all is agreed on a case by case basis between you and your potential home exchanger and no swap happens until both of you agree on time, duration and any additional details you might decide (car exchange, pet care if any etc).

-For a family of four, like ours, this system means savings of thousands of Euro on hotel costs and it means that a 3-day -holiday costs as much as a 3 week or a 3 month one.
+For a family of four, like ours, this system means savings of thousands of Euro on hotel costs and it means that a 3-day -holiday costs as much as a 3 week or a 3 month one!

-It is comfortable
+House swapping is comfortable

 As well as being more ‘homely’, if you can forgive the choice of words, if you house swap with a family with similar aged kids you are likely to find extra elements that will make the house work for you.

-It is culturally interesting
+A house exchange is culturally interesting

 Houses can be similar to what you are used to or very different, so can be the neighbourhood, the shops, the frames at the playground: living in a real home with real neighbours will give you a taste of local life.